Manasi2001/Spoofed-Speech-Attribution/README.md

 (Alternative) Manual preparation is available via:
 - ASVspoof2019 dataset: https://datashare.ed.ac.uk/handle/10283/3336
   1. Download `LA.zip` and unzip it.
-  2. Set the dataset directory in the configuration file `config/AASIST.conf`.
+  2. Set the dataset directory in the configuration files in `config/` folder.

 ## Phase I